Turupawn/eip7702-one-click-swap/README.md

 One of the main capabilities of EIP-7702 is allowing the users to bundle many actions into a single transaction.

-In this demo we will do exactly that, by showcasing how to perform a swap on Uniswap V3 by approving and swapping in a single trnsaction.
+In this demo we will do exactly that, by showcasing how to perform a swap on Uniswap V3 by approving and swapping in a single transaction.

 ![Swap on Uniswap with EIP-7702](img/eip_7702_breakdown.png) _In this demo, we will bundle 3 on actions on 2 different contracts into a single transaction: minting WETH, Approving the UniV3 contract and swaping the WETH for GHO tokens on Scroll Sepolia Testnet._